 Trump’s Cabinet tracker: Here’s who is among the White House appointments so far

+Trump’s Cabinet and staff tracker: Here’s who is among the White House appointments so far

 Here is who Donald Trump has chosen to fill key cabinet positions in his second administration